oracle-livelabs/analytics-ai/premier-league-video-analysis/adw/adw.md

 ## Task 2: Configure OCI Data Science

-We assume you are connect to your OCI Data Science notebook.
+We assume you are connected to your OCI Data Science notebook.
 If not, please open it first.

 1. First, we are going to install the wallet.